Slain NYPD officer’s widow pregnant with ‘miracle’ baby

 The couple got married just months before Rivera was killed, WPIX previously reported.
 They met as children and got together as teens.

-The mother-to-be vowed on Saturday to remember River’s sacrifice and his legacy of service.
+The mother-to-be vowed on Saturday to remember Rivera’s sacrifice and his legacy of service.
 The news of her pregnancy “lifted” the hearts of other officers, the Police Benevolent Association tweeted.

 “Rest assured: we will care for our brother’s child as if it were our own,” PBA tweeted.